 You YN, Borras E, Chang K, et al. Detection of Pathogenic Germline Variants Among Patients With Advanced Colorectal Cancer Undergoing Tumor Genomic Profiling for Precision Medicine Diseases of the Colon & Rectum.
 2019; 62(4):429-437.

 Zeng J, Johnson A, Shufean MA, et al. Operationalization of Next-Generation Sequencing and Decision Support for Precision Oncology.
 JCO Clinical Cancer Informatics.
 2019: 3, 1-12.

 Audio speakers or headphones

 Adobe Reader 5.0 or higher

-Should you have questions regarding the content of the activity or if you need technical support, please email Clinical and Continuing Education at the Jackson Laboratory.
+Should you have technical questions or questions regarding the content of the activity, please email Clinical and Continuing Education at the Jackson Laboratory .

 All information in Precision Medicine for Your Practice is provided for educational purposes only.
 This information is not a substitute for clinical guidance or the consultation of a medical professional.
 Always seek the advice of a qualified health professional with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read in Precision Medicine for Your Practice.
 Reliance on any information in Precision Medicine for Your Practice is solely at your own risk.
 The Jackson Laboratory does not endorse or recommend any specific procedures, tests, products, services, health professionals or other information that may be found in Precision Medicine for Your Practice.